- We advise you to exercise a high degree of caution in Mexico because of high levels of violent crime and drug-related violence.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- Australians should be aware of their surroundings and exercise particular caution when travelling or walking alone at night, as petty crime is common.
+- Australians should be aware of their surroundings and exercise particular caution when travelling or walking alone at night as petty crime is common.
 Pickpockets have been known to target tourists at airports, bus terminals and on the metro in Mexico City.
 It is advisable to avoid displaying valuables.
-Tourists should also be aware of members of the public representing themselves as police officers.
+Tourists should also be alert to criminals posing as police officers.

 - We advise you to reconsider your need to travel to the state of Michoacán, except the cities of Morelia and Lázaro Cardenas, due to increasing organised crime and the volatile security situation in the state.